kobotoolbox/kpi/README.md

 Admin panel
 -----------
-There is an admin panel you can access at `/admin`.
+There is an admin panel at `<kpi base url>/admin`, where you can configure i.a.
+Authorization, Access and Refresh Tokens, Groups, and Users.